Phatima/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes the working directory to the previous one.
+lists all files in the current directory and the parent of the working directory and the /boot directory in long format.